 My Beautiful, Crazy Cancer Secrets

 I feel so incredibly blessed to be here and share the secrets that helped me get through cancer…again.
 I truly believe my journey with cancer is over. done. period.
 No need to leave the room, change clothes and come back in the room masquerading as something else.
 I’m done.
 I get it.
 I recently wrote an article about my 10 secrets for outsmarting cancer.

 In that article, I outlined the 10 things I did to help me heal.
 I discuss things like detoxification, pH balance, increased oxygen in the body and much more.
 In this article, I’m highlighting my overall secrets (not necessarily products I took but things I did) to help me heal.

 #1.
 Stick with my gratitude practice.

-I knew, felt and believed that gratitude is the foundation for developing our greatness and is key to living a life filled with passion, peace and joy.Gratitude is the foundation for developing our greatness and is key to living a life filled with passion,… Click To Tweet
+I knew, felt and believed that gratitude is the foundation for developing our greatness and is key to living a life filled with passion, peace and joy.Gratitude is the foundation for developing our greatness and is key to living a life filled with passion, peace and joy.
+Click To Tweet

 Having a solid and consistent gratitude practice of affirming three things I’m thankful for every morning served me well during my darkest hours.
 I relied on gratitude a lot.
 By focusing on gratitude, I stayed (and shifted) my mindset to a positive one.